Mechanical vs Digital Timer: Choosing the Right Timer Relay for Automation

 - Retrofit Applications

-- Low-Tech Settings
+- Low-Tech or Rural Installations

 When to Use a Digital Timer Relay